 "As a single person, social isolation has been an issue for me in the past.
 One of the greatest benefits of attending dance classes and social events is feeling part of a very supportive and caring community.
 I have been able to talk to people in the dance community who have been or are going through similar personal challenges.
 I'm very grateful to be part of this dance and social community and I feel very fortunate on so many levels".

-Our Social Space is led by a dedicated team of volunteers who are passionate about creating welcoming, inclusive environments where people can connect, participate, and thrive.
+Our Social Space is led by a dedicated Board of Trustees and delivery team who are committed to creating welcoming, inclusive environments where people can connect, participate, and thrive.

 Our Board brings together a distinctive balance of expertise in the arts, mental health, and business - offering strong governance and strategic insight to deliver high-quality, inclusive programming.